 The waxed cotton adds a layer of waterproofing that keeps water out, while still staying true to the heritage of traditional English moto jackets.

-Four flap pockets with snap closures add storage space, while the storm placket, snap cuffs and collar tab add some traditional flair.
+Two flap pockets with snap closures add storage space, while the storm placket, snap cuffs, and collar tab adds some traditional flair.

-Like the Canada Goose, the Barbour Duke is a premium jacket that excels at keep the elements out – but in a much more classic package.
+The Barbour Duke is a premium jacket that excels at keeping the elements out – but in a much more classic package.

 It’s made from North Face’s 100% nylon HyVent 2.5l material.
 HyVent material is highly breathable, and the jacket comes with pit-zip vents to allow maximum breathability.
 Like some of the other rain shells we mentioned, it also packs down into its own pocket for easy storage and accessibility.

-While other jackets we mentioned were more attractive, the Venture provides a simple, practical and clean look that is go anywhere and do anything.
+While other jackets we mentioned were more attractive, the Venture provides a simple, practical, and clean look that is ready to go anywhere and do anything.
 It may not provide much in the way of warmth, but it’s perfect for stopping the wind and keeping out the rain on misty spring days.